ijl/orjson/README.md

 `dumps()` serializes Python objects to JSON.

-It raises `TypeError` on an unsupported type.
+It raises `JSONEncodeError` on an unsupported type.
 This exception message describes the invalid object.

-It raises `TypeError` on a `str` that contains invalid UTF-8.
+It raises `JSONEncodeError` on a `str` that contains invalid UTF-8.

-It raises `TypeError` on an integer that exceeds 64 bits.
+It raises `JSONEncodeError` on an integer that exceeds 64 bits.
 This is the same as the standard library's `json` module.

-It raises `TypeError` if a `dict` has a key of a type other than `str`.
+It raises `JSONEncodeError` if a `dict` has a key of a type other than `str`.

-It raises `TypeError` if the output of `default` recurses to handling by `default` more than five levels deep.
+It raises `JSONEncodeError` if the output of `default` recurses to handling by `default` more than five levels deep.

+`JSONEncodeError` is a subclass of `TypeError`.

 ```python